 Minimum coverage limits do not include optional comprehensive or collision coverages, which provide coverage for damage to your vehicle.
 To get those, you will need to buy a full coverage policy.
 You may also want to consider purchasing gap insurance.
 If your vehicle is totaled and the claim payout is less than the balance on your loan, gap insurance is designed to pay for the difference.

 To evaluate your car insurance needs, consider a few factors such as whether you have a teen who is about to start driving, your vehicle make and model, credit history and driving record.
 Each of these factors could affect your New York car insurance premium, so it is important to consider each carefully.
 For example, if you just purchased a brand new electric vehicle, many New York auto insurers offer a new vehicle discount or an electrical vehicle discount.
 Knowing which insurance companies offer these discounts could help you save.

 One great way to save money on your auto insurance premiums is by taking advantage of available discounts.
 Everything from safety incentives to good student discounts to safe driving options exists for you to explore.
 Some common auto insurance discounts in New York include:

-- Student discounts: If you have a teen driver on your policy, you should know that full-time students often qualify for several discounts.
+- Young driver discounts: If you have a teen driver on your policy, you should know that full-time students often qualify for several discounts.
 You may be able to save money with good student discounts, driver training discounts or distant student discounts.